-Did you know it’s possible for the VA to reduce your VA disability rating?
-When you are awarded a VA Service-Connected Disability rating, the VA retains the right to reexamine you to determine if your disability is still present and warrants the original rating.
+Did you know that it’s possible for the Department of Veteran Affairs to reduce your VA disability rating?
+When the VA gives you a service-connected disability rating, it retains the right to reexamine you to determine if your disability is still present and warrants the original rating.

-Veterans with a P&T Rating (Permanent and Total) will usually not be scheduled for a reexamination.
-The same thing goes for injuries that are considered permanent or static.
+Veterans with a P&T rating (permanent and total) will usually not be scheduled for a reexamination.
+The same goes for injuries considered permanent or static.
 These include injuries that will never change, such as a missing limb.

-Let’s take a look at VA Reexaminations to better understand the details of why, when, and how, the VA reexamines disability ratings, and whether or not your rating will be reviewed in the future.
+Let’s take a look at VA reexaminations to better understand the details of why, when and how, the VA reexamines disability ratings, and whether or not your rating will be reviewed in the future.

 Why the VA Reexamines Veterans with a Service-Connected Disability Rating